camunda/camunda-docs/docs/self-managed/zeebe-gateway-deployment/the-zeebe-gateway.md

 To handle many concurrent incoming requests, the user can do two things: scale the deployed gateways (if the standalone mode is in use), or increase the used resources and threads.

 The Zeebe Gateway uses one thread by default, but this should be set to a higher number if the gateway doesn’t exhaust its available resources and doesn’t keep up with the load.
 The corresponding environment variables look like this: `ZEEBE_GATEWAY_THREADS_MANAGEMENTTHREADS`.
-During benchmarking and when increasing the thread count, it might make sense to also increase the given resources, which are quite small in the Helm chart.
+During benchmarking and when increasing the thread count, it may also make sense to increase the given resources, which are quite small in the Helm chart.

 For high availability and redundancy, two Zeebe Gateways are deployed by default with the Helm charts.
 To change that amount, set `zeebe-gateway.replicas=2` to a different number.
 Setting this value to a higher number than one allows for quick failover.